The Koala Brothers

-The Koala Brothers is a stop-motion animated Australian children's television series, created by David Johnson.
-It features the adventures of two twin koala brothers named Frank and Buster, who pilot an aeroplane as they seek to help their friends in a sleepy town in the Australian outback.
+The Koala Brothers is a British stop-motion animated children's television series, created by David Johnson.
+It features the adventures of two twin koala brothers named Frank and Buster, who pilot an aeroplane to help their friends in a sleepy town in the Australian outback.
 The series was narrated by Jonathan Coleman.
 78 episodes were produced over three seasons, alongside one Christmas special.

 Notably, while the series sometimes features disagreements and displays of poor behaviour, it avoids presenting any characters as purely villainous or unlikable.
 Instead, it emphasises the importance of kindness and friendship.

 The series originally premiered on CBeebies on 1 September 2003 to October 31, 2007 and is particularly targeted at children from ages 2 to 6 years.

 Format

 Broadcast episode formats vary slightly between countries, though the main material of each episode, with the titular characters assisting one of their friends and overcoming a problem, such as jealousy, fear, or the failure to share, does not change.
 In Australia, the show runs in episodes of around 12 minutes' length, though these are broadcast in pairs on ABC Kids, with the opening song "Call the Koala Brothers" repeated in instrumental form over the credits.
 CBeebies eliminates the introduction and closing song to squeeze the programme into a 10-minute format.

-In the 30-minute broadcast version, the show opens with a slightly longer version of the theme song and then before each segment, the narrator introduces Frank and Buster as they fly in their yellow two-seater propeller aeroplane above the outback.
+In the 30-minute broadcast version, the show opens with a slightly longer version of the theme song and then before each segment, the narrator introduces Frank and Buster as they fly in their yellow-blue two-seater propeller aeroplane above the outback.
 The supporting cast is introduced as the narrator asks, "Who do you think the Koala Brothers are going to help today?", followed by Frank's telescope showing the character they're going to help in each respective segment.
 Each 30-minute episode ends with "The Helping Song", in which all the characters gather at the Koala Brothers' homestead and sing about always trying to help and care for one another.